influxdata/docs-v2/content/v2.0/reference/flux/stdlib/contrib/influxdb/select.md

 _**Data type:** Function_

 {{% note %}}
-Objects evaluated in `fn` functions are represented by `r`, short for "record" or "row".
+Records evaluated in `fn` functions are represented by `r`, short for "record" or "row".
 {{% /note %}}

 ### host